dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

        49BB10007E61FD7F0000 mov      r11, 0x7FFD617E0010      ; code for System.IDisposable:Dispose
        41FF13               call     [r11]System.IDisposable:Dispose():this
-       EBDD                 jmp      SHORT G_M43040_IG06

-; Total bytes of code 116
+       EBDD                 jmp      SHORT G_M43040_IG06 ; Total bytes of code 116
 ```
-The codegen looks a bit bulky but if we look closer we'll see that we clonned the loop to have a fast version with a devirtualized call inside (see `G_M43040_IG03`) without guards inside.
+The codegen looks a bit bulky but if we look closer we'll see that we clonned the loop to have a fast version with a devirtualized call inside (see `G_M43040_IG03`) with guards hoisted out of that loop.
 To summarize what happened with `HotLoop` we can take a look at this part of the diagram:
 ```mermaid
 flowchart
     hasR2R("...") -->|Yes| R2R